La Mulâtresse Solitude

 La Mulâtresse Solitude (circa 1772 – 1802) was a historical figure and heroine in the fight against slavery on French Guadeloupe.
-She has been the subject of legends and a symbol of women's resistance in the struggle against slavery in the history of the island.
+She was imprisoned and executed by French forces after their suppression of the 1802 insurrection against the reinstatement of slavery in Guadeloupe, which culminated in mass suicide in the battle of Matouba.
+She has become the subject of legend and a symbol of women's resistance in the struggle against slavery in the history of the island.

-Biography

-She was born on the island of Guadeloupe around 1772.
-Her mother was an enslaved woman from Africa, and her father was a sailor who raped her mother at sea when she was transported from Africa to the West Indies.